 Anything with the word “transformation” in it should indicate that it won't be easy.
 Transforming equals change, and most people resist change.
-That's why we think digital transformation is like climbing not just one mountain, but many moutains.
+That's why we think digital transformation is like climbing not just one mountain, but many mountains.
 Each climb to the summit should be 15 to 18 months.
 It is useful to divide each digital transformaiton climb into quarterly basecamps with clearly defined goals centered around a theme.

-A digital transformation roadmap should be a one-page document that you can share with the organization.
+A high-level digital transformation roadmap should be a one-page document that you can share with the organization.
 The roadmap should be easy to understand and clearly state what digital transformation will do for the organization and why you are doing it.
 You can lay out your one page document in several ways, but it should have the following components.

 Develop a Clear DX Vision

 Have a clear definition of what digital transformation really means for your company.
 For example, you could say something like, “Digital transformation will help us leverage our technology throughout the company to change how our business works so that we can deliver value to our members.”
 This sounds like a typical vague statement, but what does it really mean?
 Challenge yourself to write a DX statement that more clearly defines what you will do for your organization.
 This DX vision statement, although lengthy, does provide a clear vision and scope: “We will achieve digital transformation by implementing a centralized engagement layer that will provide real-time interactions that anticipate both employee and member needs and provide smarter solutions on-demand.
 DX will increase productivity and operational efficiency and build meaningful and purposeful relationships with our members.”